 The Group's Sustainability Committee monitors the risks of modern slavery and human trafficking and reviews these on an annual basis.
 The identification and assessment of risk is based on an assessment of the Group's comprehensive risk registers, with scoring of risk on impact and likelihood ratings.
-This is complemented by analysis of external sources of data, including publications from Global Slavery Index and materials obtained via the Gangmasters and Labour Abuse Authority (GLAA) Construction Protocol, to which the Group is a signatory.
+This is complemented by analysis of external sources of data, including publications from Global Slavery Index and materials obtained via the Gangmasters and Labour Abuse Authority (GLAA) Construction Protocol, to which the Group is a signatory, and engagement with other industry forums on modern slavery.

 Two main risk areas have been identified from the Group's risk assessment.
 First is a risk of non-compliance by sub-contractors with labour related legislation, which could result in modern slavery affecting our on-site operations.
 Second is the sourcing of a small minority of our construction materials, or components within certain items, that may originate from nations with a higher exposure to modern slavery risks, as determined by Global Slavery Index.
+In 2023 we were notified of a risk of forced labour in the manufacture and supply of polysilicon in the Xinjiang region of China.
+This region is the source of 40% of the world's solar grade polysilicon for PV cells with UK supply identified as a major exposure risk.
+Action was taken through our procurement controls.

 The Group is committed to maintaining effective controls to mitigate these risks and in being proactive in raising awareness of modern slavery issues among our employees, suppliers and sub-contractors.
-Our assessment is that, taking into account the mitigating controls and due diligence measures of the Group, the overall risk is low.
-Within 2022, there were no confirmed instances of modern slavery identified within the Group's operations; however, one modern slavery related concern was identified through our whistleblowing provision and referred to the relevant authorities (see below).
+Our assessment is that, taking into account the mitigating controls and due diligence measures of the Group, the overall residual risk is low.
+Within 2023, there were no reports of modern slavery or labour abuse within the Group's operations (in 2022 one case was identified via whistleblowing which related to potential modern slavery within a sub-contractor's workforce.
+This report was reviewed internally by Group Internal Audit, and all available information shared externally with the GLAA.
+There was insufficient evidence to substantiate the report and no further action to be taken).